-The term 'sustainability' is primarily associated with the environmentally conscious actions, the saving of resources and the renewable raw materials (Nuremberg Institute for Market Decisions, 2016).
+The term "sustainability" is primarily associated with environmentally conscious actions, the saving of resources and renewable raw materials (Nuremberg Institute for Market Decisions, 2016).

-However, sustainability is a more complex term, which consists of economic, ecological and social perspectives.
+However, sustainability is a more complex term, which includes economic, ecological, and social perspectives.
 In case of economic sustainability, importance is attached to the ensuring of a company's sustainable production in the future besides, its economic success.
-Ecological sustainability includes the attempt to handle the resources in a way that they remain available to the new generations to the same extent as now.
-Social sustainability means that companies treat their stakeholders in a way that they remain constantly willing to cooperate (Clausen, 2009).
+Ecological sustainability includes the attempt to handle resources in a way that they remain available to the new generations to the same extent as now.
+Social sustainability means that companies treat their stakeholders in a way that they remain constantly willing to cooperate (Clausen 2009).

-Since the definition of sustainability is not adequately defined, for companies, it leaves a wide scope to interpret it.
+Since the definition of sustainability is not adequately defined, for companies, it leaves ample room for interpretation.
 As a result, market participants are free to define their own terms of sustainability.
 Thus, the same term does not meet the same requirements.
-However, the aim of the term's use is to distinguish sustainable from less sustainable developments (Grunwald, 2004).
+However, the aim of the term's use is to distinguish sustainable from less sustainable developments (Grunwald 2004).

-Sustainability is a prerequisite for ethical action, which can be achieved by improving economic, social and environmental compatibility, as well (Zerres & Zerres, 2014).
+Sustainability is a prerequisite for ethical action, which can be achieved by improving economic, social and environmental compatibility, as well (Zerres-Zerres 2011).
 Today the aim of ethics is to show consumers how to act sustainably.
-Consumers no longer want to consume thoughtlessly, but to consciously control their consumption.
-Instead of a throw-away society, people want to use the system in a way that makes it available in its present form for future generations, too ("Neo-Ökologie - Der wichtigste Megatrend unserer Zeit", 2019).
+Consumers no longer want to consume thoughtlessly, but consciously wish to control their consumption.
+Instead of a throw-away society, people want to use the system in a way that makes it available in its present form for future generations, too (Neo-Ökologie - Der wichtigste Megatrend unserer Zeit, 2019).